HP UX Cheatsheet

 Shell Scripting

-strings filename Prints out any text possible from binary file
+strings filename Prints out any text possible from binary

 set –o vi Enables command line editing